microsoft/debug-adapter-protocol/specification.md

    * 'software'.
 If present, the client may allow the user to select a mode and
    * include it in its `setBreakpoints` request.
    *
-   * Clients may present the first mode in this array as the 'default' mode in
+   * Clients may present the first applicable mode in this array as the
-   * gestures that set breakpoints.
+   * 'default' mode in gestures that set breakpoints.
    */
   breakpointModes?: BreakpointMode[];
 }